-The custom sensor type can be changed under Settings in the Active Devices panel to either "Photodiode Adapter", "Thermopile Adapter" or "Pyro Adapter".
+The custom sensor type can be changed under Settings in the Active Devices panel to either "Photodiode Adapter", "Thermopile Adapter", "Pyro Adapter", or "Four Quadrant" sensor for thermal position sensors.

 Required Setting Adjustments

 The responsivity of the custom sensor is not recognized by the power meter and therefore not sent to the OPM software.
 This is indicated in the Found Devices Panel above: Responsivity Range: 1.0 mA/W - 9999.0 mA/W.